Synerty/synerty-peek/docs/tutorials/peek_plugin_tutorial/LearnPluginDevelopment_AddTupleLoader.rst

 In this component:

 #.
-We inherit from ComponentLifecycleEventEmitter, this provides a little automatic
+We inherit from NgLifeCycleEvents, this provides a little automatic
     unsubscription magic for VortexJS

 #.
 We define the filt, this is a dict that is used by payloads to describe where